shinroo/cense/README.md

 # cense

-cense is a simple tool to rapidly get a license file
+cense is a simple tool to rapidly get a license file and directly download it in your project, ready to be commited to GitHub.

 ## Usage